cap-js/docs/java/query-api.md

     .orderBy(p -> p.get("aliasForName").asc());
 ```

-Aliases of a columns have a precedence over the elements names when `orderBy` is evaluated and may shadow the respective elements.
-At best, such cases should be avoided.
+Aliases of columns have precedence over the element names when `orderBy` is evaluated.
+Aliases may shadow the respective elements.
+To avoid that shadowing, don't use aliases that equal existing element names.

 On SAP HANA, the user's locale is passed to the database, resulting in locale-specific sorting of string-based columns.